waskito/next-weather/README.md

 # NEXT WEATHER

 NextJS App for checking current weather in certain area.
+It will Use current IP Address as default geolocation provider using https://ip4.seeip.org.
+Browser's geolocation API is optional.

 ## Development